fde-capu/ft_transcendence/docs/checklist.md

  - [ ] Solve all TODOs all around.
  - [ ] Graphic options screen?
  - [ ] Login gets 404 on first encounter?
+ - [ ] If both players leave the game, the game continues?